 The best method of administration varies by the type of difficulty a patient is experiencing.

-For example, someone who has trouble staying asleep would benefit the most from using an oral form of CBD, such as a CBD chocolate or CBD gummy.
+For example, someone who has trouble staying asleep would benefit the most from using an edible form of CBD, such as a CBD chocolate or CBD gummies.
 While folks struggling to fall asleep or experience frequent awakenings through the course of the night benefit from using a CBD vape pen.

 Selecting the appropriate method of administration boils down to how long it takes to take effect and how long the effect lasts.